Report AI Guide: 7 Reports and AI Report Tools

 The Atlas workspace shows the source document on the left and a grounded answer with citation markers on the right.
 Each citation marker links back to the exact passage that supports the claim, so the reviewer can check it before saving.

-A simple rubric keeps this disciplined when you are checking several claims from the same report:
+This claim log keeps review disciplined when you are checking several claims from the same report:

 | Report claim | Source passage | Caveat | Confidence | Next action |